yevhenii8/worder/README.md

    - [Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines)
    - [SQLite JDBC](https://github.com/xerial/sqlite-jdbc)
    - [Exposed](https://github.com/JetBrains/Exposed)
 2. **worder-launcher** - a lightweight GUI application that has zero dependencies list and provides hassle-free running of *worder-gui*.
-Can be used as `jar file + local JRE 15` or with installation via native installers (`.exe for Windows and .deb for Linux are available`).
+Can be used as `jar file + local JRE 15` or with an installation via native installers (`.exe for Windows and .deb for Linux are available`).
 The installers contain packed java image and therefore don't need JVM to be installed.
    - [Java](https://jdk.java.net/15/)
    - [Java Swing](https://en.wikipedia.org/wiki/Swing_(Java))
 3. **worder-commons** - common build logic that is used by both *buildSrc* and *worder-launcher*.
 It has zero dependencies list as well which, however, forced me to use `Java Serialization` instead of e.g. JSON or even more powerful [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization).
    - [Java](https://jdk.java.net/15/)
    - [Java Serialization](https://www.tutorialspoint.com/java/java_serialization.htm)
-4. **bash-utils** - contains several bash scripts that were used at some point of development.
+4. **bash-utils** - contains several bash scripts that were used at some point of the development.
    - *generateFileStamps.sh* - was used for initial generation of source stamps.
 The problem it was solving stems from the fact that Java Standard Lib doesn't contain methods to access file creation time, and it's kind of [difficult](https://unix.stackexchange.com/questions/24441/get-file-created-creation-time) to obtain one in Ubuntu.
    - *binlog* - was used in order to investigate how exactly looks java-command with which gradle runs *worder-gui*.
 It allows to log all requests to any arbitrary executable just before passing them along.
 You can "listen" to several executable files simultaneously.
    - *linker* - was used by a first version of worder (CLI).
 It could use MTP of local-ftp for auto-delivery of a backup file to worder app and returning it back to phone.
 As for now it is deprecated, but planned to be implemented in Kotlin and merged with *worder-gui*.